U.S. strike destroys bridge, restricts Islamic State in Mosul: official

-PARIS At least four people, including two children, were killed after heavy rains across New Caledonia triggered landslides, the French Interior Ministry said on Tuesday.

-BAGHDAD/GENEVA U.S. forces backing Iraqi troops retaking Mosul from Islamic State carried out an air strike on a bridge spanning the Tigris river, restricting militant movements between western and eastern parts of the city, a U.S. official said on Tuesday.
+BAGHDAD/GENEVA U.S. forces backing an Iraqi army campaign against Islamic State in Mosul carried out an air strike on a bridge spanning the Tigris river, restricting militant movements between western and eastern parts of the city, a U.S. official said on Tuesday.

-U.S.-trained Iraqi Counter-Terrorism Service forces are pushing deeper into east of Mosul, the last major city under control of the Sunni hard-line group in Iraq, while army and police units, Shi'ite militias and Kurdish fighters surround it to the west, south and north.
+U.S.-trained Iraqi Counter-Terrorism Service forces are pushing deeper into east Mosul, the last major city controlled by the Sunni hard-line group in Iraq, while army and police units, Shi'ite militias and Kurdish fighters surround it to the west, south and north.

-Militants have steadily retreated from areas around Mosul into the city.
-But the army's early advances have slowed as militants dig in, using the more than 1 million civilians inside the city as a shield, moving through tunnels, and hitting advancing troops with suicide bombers, snipers and mortar fire.
+Militants have steadily retreated into Mosul from outlying areas.
+The army's early advances have slowed as militants dig in, using the more than 1 million civilians inside the city as a shield, moving through tunnels, and hitting troops with suicide bombers, snipers and mortar fire.

 Five bridges span the Tigris that runs through Mosul.
 They have all been mined and boobytrapped by militants who took over the city two years ago as they swept through northern Iraq and declared a caliphate in parts of Iraq and neighboring Syria.

-Despite planting mines on them, the militants have so far been able to continue using bridges which have not yet been destroyed in air strikes.
+Despite planting the mines, Islamic State fighters have so far been able to continue using those bridges which have not yet been destroyed by air strikes.

-Air Force Colonel John Dorrian, a Baghdad-based spokesman for the U.S.-led coalition, on Tuesday said an air strike has taken out the number four bridge, the southernmost, in the past 48 hours.
+Air Force Colonel John Dorrian, a Baghdad-based spokesman for the U.S.-led coalition, said on Tuesday an air strike hit the number four bridge, the southernmost, in the past 48 hours.

-"This effort impedes Daesh's freedom of movement in Mosul, it inhibits their ability to resupply or reinforce their fighters throughout the city," he said using an Arabic acronym for the militant group.
+"This effort impedes Daesh's freedom of movement in Mosul.
+It inhibits their ability to resupply or reinforce their fighters throughout the city," he said using an Arabic acronym for the militant group.

 A month ago, a U.S. air strike destroyed the No. 2 bridge in the center of the city and two weeks later another strike took out the No. 5 bridge to the north.

-But the United Nations' International Organisation for Migration expressed concern that the destruction of the bridges could obstruct the evacuation of civilians.
+The United Nations' International Organisation for Migration expressed concern that the destruction of the bridges could obstruct the evacuation of civilians.

 "That is a concern of IOM because this is going to leave hundreds of thousands without a quick way out of the combat," spokesman Joel Millman told reporters in Geneva.